Skip to content

 What is the difference between simple and compound interest?

-Simple interest calculates earnings only on the original principal, whilst compound interest earns on both principal and accumulated interest.
-For £1,000 at 5% over 2 years, simple interest yields £100 total, but compound interest produces £102.50 because the second year earns interest on £1,050.
+Simple interest calculates interest only on the original principal amount, whilst compound interest calculates interest on both the principal and previously earned interest.
+For £1,000 at 5% over 3 years, simple interest yields £1,150, but compound interest yields £1,157.63.

-How do you calculate compound interest with regular monthly contributions?
+How does compound interest work with monthly contributions?

-Use the future value of annuity formula: FV = PMT × [((1 + i)^n - 1) / i], where PMT is the monthly payment, i is the monthly interest rate (annual rate ÷ 12), and n is total months.
-This accounts for compound growth on each contribution.
+Monthly contributions use the annuity formula: FV = PMT × [((1 + i)^n − 1) / i], where i equals the monthly interest rate and n equals total months.
+Each contribution compounds for a different length of time, creating a more complex calculation than simple lump-sum investing.

 § 06